promcon/website/content/2023-berlin/index.md

 ## Overview

-PromCon EU 2023 is the eigth conference fully dedicated to the [Prometheus monitoring system](https://prometheus.io/).
+PromCon EU 2023 is the eighth conference fully dedicated to the [Prometheus monitoring system](https://prometheus.io/).
 It will take place 2023-09-28 & 2023-09-29 (Thu & Fri) in Berlin as a single-track event with space for 300 attendees.